Student A-Z of important information

 All appointments such as doctors or dentist appointments, should be made out of school time.
 If you have an unavoidable appointment such as at the hospital, you must bring in a note from a parent and a copy of the medical letter.
 All notes must be signed by your Head of Learning, prior to you signing out at reception.
 A parent or carer must collect you from school and sign you out.
 You are expected to be in school before and after the appointment, allowing for travelling time.

 Assemblies take place every morning.
-The whole year group gets together to focus on key HNS values.
+The whole year group gets together to focus on key Waterside Academy values.
 Assemblies are delivered by the Head of Learning, a member of Leadership Group or another member of staff.
 You will often be asked to participate.
-During Covid 19 we will only do our morning assemblies if it is safe to do so and we will make adjustments where necessary.

 Assignments / Homework

 All homework and assignments will be set by your teachers on the DPR.
 You can log on to the DPR through the school website.
 All assignments and homework should be submitted as requested by your teacher on the DPR on or before the deadline.
 All assignments and homework will be linked to a key objective as identified on your DPR.
 You will be set different types of homework by your teachers.
 These are:

 - ‘Flipped Learning’: Homework that will require you to complete specific learning tasks at home, ahead of the topic or skill being covered in class.
 This will help you to become more independent in your learning as well as helping you to consolidate your learning more rapidly in class.

 - ‘Exam Skills’: Homework that is in the form of a practice exam question to help you develop your exam skills.

 - ‘Consolidating’: Homework that is an extension of something you have covered in class, to help you consolidate your learning.